 On the next screen you have the option to either perform a second

-Writethe current partition table to disk.
-If the quick search was successful, choose
+Writethe found partition table to disk.
+If the quick search was successful choose

 Refresh Devices.
-Select your device from the top-right drop-down menu.
+Select your drive from the top-right drop-down menu.

 If your deleted partitions were successfully recovered, as in the above screenshot, you can reboot your computer by double clicking on the